TheAlgorithm476/ParseUA/README.md

 - Microsoft Edge
 - Internet Explorer

-Other browsers may be able to be parsed, but may not return the correct data. **Chromium-based browsers not listed are known to return Chrome as its UA**.
+Other browsers may be able to be parsed, but may not return the correct data. **Chromium-based browsers not listed are known to return Chrome as their UA**.

 ## Building
 Building is simple.
 Running `./gradlew build` will build the project, and give you a Source JAR as well.